Chapter 9 : Awkward Situations

 “So strange.
 I thought everything was going well last night too….”

 I quickly turn on the tap, drowning out their voices.
 My cheeks flow red-hot as I stare into the slowly steaming flow of water below me.
-How could I even explain my stupid schoolgirl embarrassment to them?
-I had made a huge mess of something that wasn’t even a thing.
+How could I even explain my stupid embarrassment to them?
+I had made a huge mess of everything.
 It was all just a stupid mistake.

 After I’m done washing up, I reenter our dormitory, making a careful effort not to look at Marigold or Emmeline.